Skip to content

 Apartment loan rates by product type

 Agency stabilized apartment loan rates often track benchmark spreads plus agency grid adjustments for occupancy, DSCR, and debt yield.
-Directionally, stabilized agency spreads on core assets have often landed in a moderate range above benchmarks in recent cycles—but exact spreads are quote-specific.
+Directionally, stabilized agency spreads on core assets have often landed around benchmark plus 150-220 bps in recent July 2026 quote cycles—but exact spreads are quote-specific.
+See Fannie Mae agency stabilized and Freddie Mac Optigo.

 Bridge and transitional apartment loan rates typically price higher all-in cost reflecting execution risk, shorter terms, and extension economics.
-Floating-rate bridge debt adds index movement and cap cost considerations.
+Floating-rate bridge debt often prices at SOFR plus roughly 275-500 bps before cap cost, with index movement and cap premiums adding to all-in carry.
+See bridge value-add.

 Bank and CMBS apartment loan rates compete with agency on some stabilized profiles while binding differently on leverage, prepay, or relationship pricing.

-Fannie Mae multifamily rates flow through agency correspondent channels with spreads tied to loan size, market tier, asset quality, and coverage metrics.
+Fannie Mae and Freddie Mac Optigo multifamily rates flow through agency correspondent channels with spreads tied to loan size, market tier, asset quality, and coverage metrics.
 Sponsors often see better execution when packages include lender-normalized NOI, downside stress cases, and clear stabilization evidence.
-See our Fannie Mae requirements briefing and agency stabilized loan type.
+See our Fannie Mae requirements briefing.

 Core components of all-in cost